 - Senior Services

-FSA programs ensure access to food, shelter, and other basic needs, as well as youth mentoring, case management, advocacy and a wide-array of mental health programs.
+FSA programs ensure access to food, shelter, and other basic needs, as well as case management, advocacy and a wide-array of mental health programs.
 We are committed to providing services where they are needed most: in the community.
 Eighty percent of our services are delivered on school campuses, at community centers and in clients’ homes.
-Our programs, which serve more than 28,000 people annually, combine clinical expertise, bilingual and bicultural staff, and close collaboration with other agencies.
+Our programs, which serve more than 24,000 people annually, combine clinical expertise, bilingual and bicultural staff, and close collaboration with other agencies.
 At FSA, all services are provided free or on a sliding fee/donation scale and no one is denied assistance because of an inability to pay.